Next-Interactive/changelog-generator/README.md

 Usage
 ------

+Releasing a new version must be done on `master`:

 To release a new version:

 `npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease | from-git]`